-Top gentleman takes his partner by the left hand; advance and retire; advance again, leaving her in the centre of the quadrille, and retire to his place (first eight bars).
+Opposite couples take partners by left hands; advance and retire; advance again, leaving her in the center of the quadrille, and retire to his place (first eight bars).
 Chassez croisez, and turn to places (second eight bars).
-Side couples join, top and bottom couples making a line of four on each side; advance and retire four steps; advance again, each gentleman turning partner to place.
+Side couples join, top and bottom couples making a line of four on each side; advance and retire four steps, each gentleman turning partner to place.